 There are a variety of dewormers made available and they can come in the form of pellets, paste or powder.
 You need to choose the type of wormer which is well-tolerated by your horse.
 Dewormers contain different active ingredients which can be effective against various types of worms.
 There are those that specifically target parasites like tapeworms.
 Others can target a wide range of parasites from larger ones to the tiny ones.

-AblerQuant comes in a paste form contained in a syringe.
-The syringe design allows you to deliver the exact dosing since it comes in accordance to the weight of the horse.
+The granule packets are designed allows you to deliver the exact dosing since it comes in accordance to the weight of the horse.
 You simply need to know the horse’s weight and adjust the dose based on its weight.